Review: ‘IF’ (2024), starring Cailey Fleming, Ryan Reynolds, John Krasinski and the voices of Phoebe Waller-Bridge, Louis Gossett Jr. and Steve Carell

 John Michael Higgins portrays Jerry Frick, the owner of a Japanese restaurant that hires Gary’s mother Anita to do publicity for the restaurant.
 The movie pokes fun at Jerry’s tone-deaf racism in the way that he speaks in a condescending, fake Japanese accent to his Japanese wife Mioko (played by Yumi Mizui), whom he later dumps for a younger Japanese wife named Kimiko (played by Megumi Anjo).
 Jerry treats Kimiko in the same way that he treated Mioko: as if he thinks he’s a culturally superior husband and she’s his inferior immigrant trophy wife.

-And what do you know: Gary happens to be in the same restaurant too.
-What a coincidence.
+And what a coincidence: Gary happens to be in the same restaurant too.
 Gary is there with a few of his friends, including a teenager named Wendi Jo (played by Zoe Herschlag), whom Gary has been casually dating.
 Gary can see that Alana is dazzled by Jack, while Alana wonders who’s the cute teenage girl who’s with Gary.
 Alana and Gary exchange furtive, jealous glances at each other at their respective restaurant tables.

 Later, Rex leads Jack, Alana and a small crowd of restaurant customers outside to a park near the restaurant for an impromptu stunt that he wants to film with a hand-held camera.
 Rex encourages Jack to ride a motorcycle with Alana as his passenger on the park grass.
 Gary is one of the crowd observers.
 And something happens that leads to one of the movie’s scenes where someone runs toward another as a romantic gesture.

 Bradley Cooper has the best and most hilarious scenes in the movie, as hair-stylist-turned-movie-producer Jon Peters, who becomes a customer of Gary’s water-bed business.
-In real life, Peters was Barbra Streisand’s live-in lover at the time, so her name is mentioned multiple times in the movie, but no one portrays Streisand in “Licorice Pizza.”
+In real life, Peters was Barbra Streisand’s live-in lover at the time.
+Streisand’s name is mentioned multiple times in the movie, but no one portrays Streisand in “Licorice Pizza.”

 Cooper gives an unhinged, hot-tempered performance as Peters.
 When Gary, Alana, Greg and a teenage friend show up at the Streisand/Peters home to do a water-bed installation, Peters makes this threat to Gary: “I’m going to kill you and your family if you fuck up my house,” he says in all seriousness.
 It’s around the time of this house visit that rationing began for car gas, due to the Organization of Petroleum Exporting Countries (OPEC) embargo, so the gas shortage is used in the plot for some laugh-out-loud moments.